Codenotlate/LeetCode/Self Summary of Some Graph Algos.md

 * Detail explanation - why only n - 1 loops are required and how to detact negative edge [Detail](https://www.sining.io/2018/04/30/understanding-bellman-ford-algorithm/)
    * one way to understand this algo, is that it uses idea of dynamic programing.
 For ith loop, it guarantees the shortest path of thoes nodes that is i edges from source node, based on the (i-1)th nodes' shortest path(which is finalized).
+   * note if we care about how may round of loops has finished, in each round of loop, we need to copy a temp array of current dist array.
+We update temp array based on values in dist array, so that we can only update the distance of node i edges from src in the i-th round of loop.